 - 2 Tablespoons organic cane sugar

 - 1 teaspoon fresh lemon juice

 - ½ cup quick cooking oats

 - Preheat oven to 350° F.

-- In a medium bowl, combine flour, brown sugar, and salt.
+- In a medium bowl, combine flour, butter, brown sugar, and salt.
 Using a fork or a pastry blender cut the mixture until crumbly.
 Press into a 9×13 baking pan lined with tin foil.
 Bake 15 minutes or until lightly browned.

 - In a stand mixer fitted with a whisk attachment, beat the cream cheese with ¾ cup sugar on medium speed until smooth.
 Add the eggs, 1 at a time, and vanilla.
 Stir to combine.
 Pour over the warm crust.